 Aquariums are pretty cool, but where did they come from?
 Here are some tid-bits I gathered from Britannica:

-- Early aquariums are often scredited to the Sumerians, who created man-made ponds specifically to house aquatic life.
+- Early aquariums are often credited to the Sumerians, who created man-made ponds specifically to house aquatic life.

 - Aquariums were also recorded in Ancient Egypt, Assyria, and in 1,000 B.C.
 China.